bats3c/EvtMute/README.md

 Filters can be dynamically changed without having to reinject a hook.
 This makes it quick and easy to update the active filter.

 An example of a more complex filter would be this.
-It is capable of blocking the events related to a lsass memory dump being reported by sysmon.
+It is capable of blocking the events related to a lsass memory dump from being reported by sysmon.

 ```
 rule block_lsass_dump {